-On Linux, whenever your job copies or creates a file or directory on the execution host, MoM uses umask to determine the permissions for the file or directory.
-If you do not specify a value for umask, MoM uses the system default.
+On Linux, whenever your job stages or copies files or directories to the execution host, or writes stdout or stderr on the execution host, MoM uses umask to determine the permissions for the file or directory.
+If you do not specify a value for umask, MoM uses the value 077.
 You can specify a value using the following methods:

-- Useqsub -W umask=<value> - Use #PBS umask=<value>
+- Use qsub -W umask=<value> - Use #PBS umask=<value>